GitHub

 Rekordbox Compatible

-Files are modified in-place, preserving the same path.
+Files are modified in-place.
 All your cue points, hot cues, beat grids, and tags remain intact.

 ๐Ÿ”’